XCSoar/XCSoar/doc/lua.rst

  * - Name
    - Description
  * - ``bearing``
-   - The true bearing to the next waypoint [degrees].
+   - The true bearing to the next waypoint [°].
 For AAT tasks, this is the true bearing to the target within the AAT sector.
  * - ``bearing_diff``
-   - The difference between the glider's track bearing, to the bearing of the next waypoint, or for AAT tasks, to the bearing to the target within the AAT sector [degrees].
+   - The difference between the glider's track bearing, to the bearing of the next waypoint, or for AAT tasks, to the bearing to the target within the AAT sector [°].
  * - ``radial``
-   - The true bearing from the next waypoint to your position. [degrees].
+   - The true bearing from the next waypoint to your position. [°].
  * - ``next_distance``
    - The distance to the currently selected waypoint [m].
 For AAT tasks, this is the distance to the target within the AAT sector.